Empirical Bayes for Data Integration: Discussion

 Performing data integration via empirical Bayes has a computational cost, due to adding more layers to the model.
 We discussed simple strategies that rendered computations feasible in our examples, but more work in this area is needed.
-Particularly as one considers transfer learning in large models, where data integration seems particularly promising.
+In particular, we proposed generic algorithms to regress prior inclusion probabilities on meta-covariates that apply to any probability model, as long as one can evaluate or approximate marginal likelihoods $p(\by \mid \bgamma)$ for candidate models $\bgamma$.
+An interesting extension is to regress the prior dispersion ($g$ in Zellner's prior) on meta-covariates $\bZ$, to learn how the magnitude of non-zero coefficients varies with $\bZ$.
+Such an extension would however complicate the algorithms, and they would likely need to be derived on a case-by-case basis, as opposed to the generic algorithms outlined here.